About Miles MacFarlane

 THIS BLOG

-Now, twenty years into the game and still loving it, still seeking ways of innovating in education, still learning, I feel the need to start putting the pieces of my career in some perspective.
-This Blog is the thinking space in which I articulate and record experiences, ideas, successes, challenges, plans...
+Twenty-five years into the game and I am still seeking ways of innovating in education, still learning, I felt the need to start putting the pieces of my career in some perspective and the desire to participate in the larger global learning community.
+This Blog is the thinking space in which I articulate and record experiences, ideas, successes, challenges, plans.
+It is also the space where I build on ideas encountered elsewhere and make it public, learning out loud, so to speak.
+I appreciate the engagement with others that these reflections create.

 2 Comments